JonKing93/pfdf/docs/api/staley2017.rst

             If omitnan is a dict, then it may have the keys "dnbr" and/or "soil_thickness".
 The value of each key should be a boolean indicating whether to omit NaN and NoData values for that raster.
 If a key is not included, then the omitnan setting for the raster is set to False.
 Raises a ValueError if the dict includes other keys.

         :Inputs: * **segments** (*Segments*) -- A Segments object defining a stream segment network
-                 * **isburned** (*Raster*) -- A Raster mask indicating watershed pixels that were burned (low, moderate or high severity).
+                 * **isburned** (*Raster*) -- A raster mask indicating watershed pixels that were burned (low, moderate or high severity).
 True elements indicate burned pixels, False elements are not burned.
                  * **slopes** (*Raster*) -- A raster of slope gradients (not angles) for the watershed
                  * **dnbr** (*Raster*) -- A dNBR raster for the watershed
                  * **soil_thickness** (*Raster*) -- A soil thickness raster for the watershed